Author’s Journey – Embedded Platforms

 I have since then worked mainly with Telecommunication, Medical Electronics and Sound & Vibration in the private industry.
 In parallel with this work, I taught at the Danish Technical University.
 Main subjects here were Object Oriented Programming and the Internet Protocol Stack.

-Today I work at Brüel & Kjær Sound & Vibration as R&D Manager of Instrumentation.
+Today I work at Brüel & Kjær Sound & Vibration as an R&D Manager.
 You can find me in many ways – please see: Contact page.

 Article in “Elektronik & Data”